Jason Santos: Career

-At both Boston University and Cambridge Rindge and Latin School, Santos has taught culinary courses.
+Santos has taught culinary courses at both Boston University and Cambridge Rindge and Latin School.

 Cookbooks

 Buttermilk & Bourbon: New Orleans Recipes with a Modern Flair was published in March 2019.
-In December 2022, a cookbook for home cooks called Simple Fancy is expected to be released.
+Simple Fancy: A Chef's Big-Flavor Recipes for Easy Weeknight Cooking, a cookbook for home cooks, was published in December 2022.

 Personal life

 Santos and his wife Thuy (née Le) are parents of a daughter, born in August 2022.

-When he appeared on Season 7 of Hell’s Kitchen, he lived in Medford, Massachusetts and worked as an executive chef at Gargoyles on the Square in Somerville, Massachusetts.
+When he appeared on Season 7 of Hell's Kitchen, he lived in Medford, Massachusetts and worked as an executive chef at Gargoyles on the Square in Somerville, Massachusetts.
 He returned to Gargoyles at the end of the season.

 Santos graduated from Newbury College.
 In 2021, it was reported Santos and his wife lived in Woburn, Massachusetts.

+A notable part of his physical appearance is his blue-dyed hair, which he has dyed for up to 20 years, leading to the nickname 'Blue Jay'.